-They key to the formula is knowing that FREQUENCY gathers numbers into "bins" in a specific way.
-Each bin represents an upper limit, and generates a count of all numbers in the data set that are less than or equal to the upper limit, and greater than the previous bin number.
-The trick then is to create the data_array with using the condition you want to test for (order count greater than zero in this case), and the bins_array using the opposite condition.
+They key to the formula is knowing that the FREQUENCY function gathers numbers into "bins" in a particular way.
+Each bin represents an upper limit, and contains a count of all numbers in the data set that are less than or equal to the upper limit, and greater than the previous bin number.
+The trick then is to create the data_array argument using the condition you want to test for (order count greater than zero in this case), and the bins_array using the opposite condition.

-To create the data_array bin we use the following:
+To create the data_array bin we use the following code:

-With data array and bin arrays above, frequency returns an array of counts per bin in an array like this:
+With the data array and bin arrays as shown above, FREQUENCY returns a count per bin in an array like this:

 To count consecutive occurrences of other values, just adjust the logic as needed following the same pattern: the first condition tests for the thing you want to count, the second condition tests for the opposite.